thoughtbot/rcm/CONTRIBUTING.md

 1. Fork the repo.
 2. Install dependencies

-  Cram is used for tests:
+  - Cram is used for tests: `pip install cram`

-      pip install cram

-  The mustache gem is used for building the HTML pages.
+  - The mustache gem for building the HTML pages: `gem install mustache`

-      gem install mustache

 3. Prepare the build system: `./autogen.sh`.
 (This depends on GNU autoconf and GNU automake.)